zju3dv/NeuralRecon-W/README.md

 ## Acknowledgement

-Part of our code is borrowed from [nerf_pl](https://github.com/kwea123/nerf_pl) and [NeuS](https://github.com/Totoro97/NeuS), thanks to their authors for the great works.
+Part of our code is derived from [nerf_pl](https://github.com/kwea123/nerf_pl) and [NeuS](https://github.com/Totoro97/NeuS), thanks to their authors for the great works.